 Personal Line of Credit vs. Credit Card: How They Compare

-Both personal lines of credit and credit cards allow you to borrow up to your credit limit as often as you need, and as you pay down your balance, you can borrow more money.
-You’ll typically need a good credit score to qualify for these products, especially if you’re applying for an unsecured personal line of credit or a rewards credit card.
+Both personal lines of credit and credit cards allow you to borrow up to your credit limit as often as you need, and you can borrow more money as you pay down your balance.
+You’ll typically need a good credit score to qualify for these products, especially if you’re applying for an unsecured personal line of credit or rewards credit card.
 You should also expect your creditors to report your payments to the three major credit bureaus.

 |Personal line of credit vs. credit card: Differences and similarities|

 |Credit limit||$1,000 to $100,000||Up to $500,000 (typically $10,000 or less)|

 Late payment fee: $32 or about 7.5% of your past due payment